 In the Beginning

 As with every story, to understand the plot, we must know where things started.
-Judging by the success of so many Marvel movies, it seems like we love a good origin story.
+Judging by the success of so many Marvel movies, it seems like we all love a good origin story.

 In the beginning, God designed a perfect world of immense beauty, diverse complexity and harmony.
 In this creation, He placed the pinnacle of his handy-work—a creature that would bear and multiply His image in the world—man.